Mike Hill (American politician): Controversies

-After taking office in 2018, Hill faced controversy when at a public forum, he laughed in response to a question from an audience member who falsely claimed that New Testament penalties for homosexuality included the death penalty.
+After taking office in 2018, Hill faced controversy when at a public forum, he laughed in response to a question from an audience member who claimed that New Testament penalties for homosexuality included the death penalty.
 After saying, "the Old Testament says that too," Hill said "imagine how that would go over" if he introduced such legislation.

 Hill initially refused to apologize, claiming he was a victim of a "social media lynching."
 He later issued an apology, citing how the "tone of his response was received," after public outcry, including from House Speaker Jose Oliva and Rules Committee Chairman Chris Sprowls.
 Hill was also condemned publicly by openly gay fellow state representative Carlos Smith, who called for him to "apologize" or "resign."
 Pensacola News Journal columnist Andy Marlette called Hill "unfit for office."
 He was later removed from the House Public Integrity and Ethics Committee for his comments.

 In April 2020, Hill received "significant backlash" for telling a woman who had recently lost her job due to coronavirus that she "shouldn't ask for government permission" to go back to work when the woman asked Hill for assistance with applying for unemployment insurance.
 Hill's response was called "callous" in local media.
 Hill had previously been criticized for appearing to make light of the coronavirus crisis by dining in close quarters.

 Hill again made news in 2020 when his campaign manager, Barbara Mayall, was booked into the Escambia County jail and charged with driving under the influence of alcohol.